 Visitors should keep in mind that overnight stays near the hot springs require a wilderness permit.
 And given the distance, you’ll likely need to winter camp by the springs.
 Pack in and pack out.

-A fun and exciting way to explore Colorado’s beautiful winter landscapes, a number of companies provide snowmobile tours in the Snowmass/Aspen area.
+A fun and exciting way to explore Colorado’s beautiful winter landscapes, several companies provide snowmobile tours in the Snowmass/Aspen area.
 One option is T-Lazy-7, which has tours to a few different locations in the area including the Maroon Bells wilderness and Independence Pass.

 A great way to stay in shape and see Aspen’s stunning surroundings, cross-country skiing on the Aspen Snowmass Nordic Trail System is another popular winter activity.
-Groomed trails are available at a number of places around town.
+Groomed trails are available at some places around town.

 A good place to start is at the Aspen Cross Country Center, which is home to guided tours and a relaxing lounge serving hot drinks and snacks.
 Additionally, beginners can book lessons at the center’s ski school, and equipment can be purchased or rented at the on-site retail shop.